vinaykakanuru/todo-vue-app/README.md

 ### To access the data from Backend APIs

-configur the backend server in package.json file with the port number and spin the backend server using below command
+configure the backend server in package.json file with the port number and spin the backend server using below command

 ```
 npm run backend